bitwizeshift/Lazy/README.md

 A `Lazy` object is able to be constructed out of an instance of the underlying type `T` through copy or move construction.
 The same can also be done with instances of `Lazy<T>` as well.

 In the case of `T` objects, the types will be used for deferred construction later on through a call to the copy or move constructors.
 In the case of `Lazy<T>` objects, they are constructed immediately, provided the `Lazy` being copied or moved has also itself been instantiated.
-If it is not, only the construction/destruction functions are copied or moved
+If it is not, only the construction/destruction functions are copied or moved.

 Similarly, the `Lazy` objects can be assigned to other `Lazy` objects, or directly to the type `T`.
+For assignments to type `T`, if the lazy is not already constructed, it will lazily construct itself prior to assignment to avoid the need for a copy or move constructor.
-For assignments, if `T` is not already constructed, the assignment will become a call to the copy or move constructor for `T`.
-If it is already constructed, then it will be a call to the copy or move asignment operator.
+For assignments to type `Lazy`, if the lazy being assigned is already initialized, the value will be assigned to the currently constructed `Lazy`.
+If it is uninitialized, only the constructor to the type will be assigned to defer instantiation until later use.

 Examples:
 ```c++